Sign in →

 Clinical Reference

-1. Vijayvargiya P, Camilleri M, Chedid V, et al: Analysis of fecal primary bile acids detects increased stool weight and colonic transit in patients with chronic functional diarrhea.
+1. Vijayvargiya P, Camilleri M, Chedid V, et al. Analysis of fecal primary bile acids detects increased stool weight and colonic transit in patients with chronic functional diarrhea.
 Clin Gastroenterol Hepatol.
 2019;17(5):922-929.e2

-2. Vijayvargiya P, Camilleri M, Current practice in the diagnosis of bile acid diarrhea.
+2. Vijayvargiya P, Camilleri M. Current practice in the diagnosis of bile acid diarrhea.
 Gastroenterology.
 2019;156:(5):1233-1238

-4. Shin A, Camilleri M, Vijayvargiya P, et al: Bowel functions, fecal unconjugated primary and secondary bile acids, and colonic transit in patients with irritable bowel syndrome.
+4. Shin A, Camilleri M, Vijayvargiya P, et al. Bowel functions, fecal unconjugated primary and secondary bile acids, and colonic transit in patients with irritable bowel syndrome.
 Clin Gastroenterol Hepatol.
 2013 Oct;11(10):1270-1275

 5. Longstreth GF, Thompson WG, Chey WD, et al: Functional bowel disorders.
 Gastroenterology.
 2006;130:1480-1491

-6. Camilleri M, McKinzie S, Busciglio I, et al: Prospective study of motor, sensory, psychologic, and autonomic functions in patients with irritable bowel syndrome.
+6. Camilleri M, McKinzie S, Busciglio I, et al. Prospective study of motor, sensory, psychologic, and autonomic functions in patients with irritable bowel syndrome.
 Clin Gastroenterol Hepatol.
 2008;6:772-781

-7. Vijayvargiya P, Camilleri M, Shin A, Saenger A: Methods for diagnosis of bile acid malabsorption in clinical practice.
+7. Vijayvargiya P, Camilleri M, Shin A, Saenger A. Methods for diagnosis of bile acid malabsorption in clinical practice.
 Clin Gastroenterol Hepatol.
-2013 Oct;11(10):1232-1239
+2013;11(10):1232-1239

 Test Classification